-The City of Sultan has contracted the engineering firm Transportation Solutions Inc. to complete the citywide Public Right-of-Way ADA Access Plan by end of September 2023.
+The City contracted the engineering firm Transportation Solutions Inc. to complete the citywide Public Right-of-Way ADA Access Plan.

-- Perform field evaluations of public right-of-way facilities including curb ramps and accessible pedestrian signals.
+- Performed field evaluations of public right-of-way facilities including curb ramps and accessible pedestrian signals.

-- Launch project webpage and public online survey.
+- Launched project webpage and public online survey.

-- Develop public engagement strategy and content with input from community stakeholders including members of the ADA community.
+- Developed public engagement strategy and content with input from community stakeholders including members of the ADA community.

-- Develop and refine barrier removal prioritization criteria based on input from city staff and other stakeholders.
+- Developed and refined barrier removal prioritization criteria based on input from city staff and other stakeholders.

-- Prioritize public right-of-way accessibility barriers for removal.
+- Prioritized public right-of-way accessibility barriers for removal.

-- Develop cost estimates and financial plan for removal of public right-of-way accessibility barriers.
+- Developed cost estimates and financial plan for removal of public right-of-way accessibility barriers.

-- Submit Draft Plan for public comment and City Council review including self-evaluation information, refined prioritization criteria, cost estimates, barrier removal schedule, and financial implementation plan.
+- Submitted Draft Plan for public comment and City Council review including self-evaluation information, refined prioritization criteria, cost estimates, barrier removal schedule, and financial implementation plan.

-- Revise and submit Final ADA Access Plan based on City Council and public comments.
+- Revised and submitted Final ADA Access Plan based on City Council and public comments.

-- Adopt Public Right-of-Way ADA Access Plan by City Council resolution.
+- Adopted Public Right-of-Way ADA Access Plan by City Council resolution.

-Upon acceptance of the ADA Access Plan by the City Council in 2023, the City will provide progress updates to demonstrate where barriers to accessibility have been removed from the public right of way in accordance with the ADA Access Plan.
+The City of Sultan City Council adopted the ADA Access Plan for the Public Right-of-Way on October 12, 2023 by Resolution 23-14.
+The City will provide progress updates to demonstrate where barriers to accessibility have been removed from the public right of way in accordance with the ADA Access Plan.